elconteodesombraluz-jpg/War3-3.0-Win7-Compatibility-Pack/README.md

 The original provider README is kept in that component directory for historical/technical reference.
 Its statement that the provider itself does not patch Warcraft remains true for that component; the complete pack now additionally contains the documented process-local runtime fix.

+The World Editor fix is provided as an additional dedicated ZIP in the project repository and does not alter the preserved original provider files.

 ## Other Windows 7 binary sets

 The older provider research was independently adapted by Blizzard forum user **Architect** for another Windows 7 system-binary set.
 Do not mix that provider build with this pack.
 Users whose system hashes differ should use a build explicitly developed for their exact binaries rather than disabling checks.